Rannoch Drove Road

 Back to Search

 Beyond the underpass, waymarker posts lead to a vertical stile over the forest fence from where the route of the old drove road (by way of Meall Doire Meallaich) has long been overplanted.
-An easier way through the forest now is at first to follow the overhead electricity pylon line NE.
+An easier way through the forest now is at first to follow the overhead electricity pylon line northeast.
 This soon brings one to the northward-flowing Allt Criche and in 1km onwards cross this burn, which could be troublesome.
-Continue on a path below the pylon line for a short distance to join a forest road (where at map ref 412 502 nearby is a small windmill providing power for the electrified fence).
-Leaving the pylon line follow this road NE along which the only junction of note is at map ref 437 525.
+Continue on a path below the pylon line for a short distance to join a forest road (where at NN412502 nearby is a small windmill providing power for the electrified fence).
+Leaving the pylon line follow this road northeast along which the only junction of note is at NN437525.
 There the route goes to the right, and by ford across the Duibhe Bheag continues 5km more through forest, passing the ruin near Lochan Dubh Grundd nan Darachan, before emerging onto open ground.
-Go down the west side of Gleann Chomraidh and by road to reach Bridge of Gaur which is on the Post Bus route between Pitlochry and Rannoch Station.
+Go down the west side of Gleann Chomraidh and by road to reach Bridge of Gaur.

-OS Landranger sheet 50 (Glen Orchy & Loch Etive) and either sheet 51 (Loch Tay) or sheet 42 (Glen Garry & Loch Rannoch area)
+OS Landranger 50 (Glen Orchy & Loch Etive) and either 51 (Loch Tay) or 42 (Glen Garry & Loch Rannoch area)

 This ancient route has had a long usage - including cattle raiders from the West, Campbells travelling between their Eastern and Western estates, and Hanoverian soldiers when the barracks at Invercomrie were extant.